The Lies of Self-Love

 Father, forgive me for looking inwardly for acceptance and love when I should be looking to Your promises You so ever graciously have given me in Your Word.
 I am not the answer to my problems…You are.
 Help me to love less of myself and my sins and to humbly cling to You, Father.
 Amen.

-If we really cared about loving ourselves and helping others do the same, we would preach the Gospel.
 Only the good news of Christ can offer true satisfaction and genuine love.
 Do you love yourself enough to set aside your worldly desires, deny yourself, deny your sins, and follow Christ?
 Pray God would grant you the grace to see true fulfillment in the One who died for your shortcomings.